+As the digital advertising landscape gets more competitive and automotive industry growth slows, marketers must do more with less budget.
 The majority of vehicle shoppers start their journey by finding and comparing dealerships online, usually through searches.
 When they’ve completed their research, they often convert by calling.
-To acquire more customers, automotive marketers are optimizing SEO and digital ads to drive more high-quality calls and personalizing the caller experience to increase call conversions.
+To acquire more customers in 2020, automotive marketers must focus on SEO and a revitalized digital ad strategy to drive more high-quality calls and personalize the caller experience to increase call conversions.

 The Automotive Consumer Journey Often Begins Online